BlockWorksCo/Articles/ErrorRecovery.md

 draft: false
 ---

-Considering error conditions in a single-purpose, embedded system:
+Considering a typical single-purpose, embedded system, likely running a microcontroller:

+What happens when we detect a fault condition?

 - No user interaction is allowed, therefore recovery needs to be automatic.
 - Worst case: software is not running, so hardware watchdog fallback is necessary.